shawn61cp/wincalibre2jellyfin/README.md

 #### Overview
 * Created folder structure (foldermode in .cfg) is one of:
   * ...\author\series\book\\...
+  * ...\series\book\\...
   * ...\book\\...
 * Destination book folder contains
-  * copy of (single) book file from Calibre library (based on configured order of preference)
+  * symlink to (single) book file in Calibre library (based on configured order of preference)
-  * copy of cover image from Calibre library
+  * symlink to cover image in Calibre library
   * copy, possibly modified, of Calibre's metadata file
 * Books are selected for inclusion by listing author folders in the .cfg file
 * Series handling
+  * Foldermode is author\series\book
+    * <em>Suitable for fiction libraries</em>
-  * When foldermode is author\series\book, the script will attempt to extract series and series index from Calibre's metadata file.
+    * The script will attempt to extract series and series index from Calibre's metadata file.
     * If found, the target book folder name will be prepended with the series index.
-Optionally, the metadata title and the metadata sort_title may be treated in the same way.
+Optionally, the metadata \<dc:title\> and the \<meta name="calibre:title_sort" content="...sort title..."\> may be treated in the same way.
     * A short header identifying the index and series is prepended to the book description.
-  * If series info is expected but not found, the structure collapses to ...\author\book\\.... and no mangling is performed.
+    * If series info is expected but not found, the structure collapses to ...\author\book\\... and no mangling is performed.
+  * Foldermode is series\book
+    * <em>Suitable for eComic libraries</em>
+    * This mode is similar to author\series\book above except there is no grouping by author, only by series and book, unless the series info is missing in which case the structure collapses to ...\book\\...
+  * Foldermode is book
+    * <em>Suitable for non-fiction libraries</em>
+    * Books are organized strictly by book title
 * Multiple output libraries may be configured

 #### Example author/series/book structure